- Join Us

 The ASBA Certification process consists of 6 steps.
 ASBA recommends that you complete the following steps in the order in which they are listed.
 Instructions, if required, will be found on the online form or downloadable PDF.
 You must submit the entire certification application no less than 30 days before any exam date.

 Step 1.
-Apply Online or Submit PDF Application Form
+Submit PDF Application Form

 Step 2.
 Verify Employment (For ALL Certifications):

 Click here to download the Job Verification Form PDF HERE.

 Step 3.
 Download the Certification Handbook (Important to read and follow all directions):

 Click HERE to download the Field Builders Certification Handbook

 Step 4.
 Download the Job List Form and Eligibility Points Spreadsheet

 Click HERE to download the Job List Form and the Eligibility Points Spreadsheet

 Step 5.
 Submit Payment